Doctor Who series 14

 The fourteenth series of the British science fiction television programme Doctor Who premiered on 11 May 2024, and aired through to 22 June.
 The series is also known as "Season One" following the production changes and the acquisition of Doctor Whos international broadcasting rights by Disney+.
 It is the fifth series led by Russell T Davies as head writer and executive producer and the first since his return to the show, having previously worked on it from 2005 to 2010.
 This series is the fourteenth to air since the programme's revival in 2005, and the fortieth season overall.
 The fourteenth series was announced with Davies' return for its 60th anniversary in 2023 and beyond, with Bad Wolf becoming a co-producer.

 The series is the first to star Ncuti Gatwa as the Fifteenth Doctor, a new incarnation of the Doctor, an alien Time Lord who travels through time and space in the TARDIS, which appears to be a British police box from the outside.
 The Fifteenth Doctor was introduced in "The Giggle" (2023) through a "bi-generation", in which he split from his predecessor, the Fourteenth Doctor (David Tennant), rather than replacing him.
 The series also introduces Millie Gibson as the Doctor's newest companion, Ruby Sunday.

 Preceded by a Christmas episode on 25 December 2023, the series consists of eight episodes directed by Julie Anne Robinson, Ben Chessell, Dylan Holmes Williams, and Jamie Donoughue.
 Alongside Davies, who wrote six of the episodes, the writers are Kate Herron, Briony Redman, and former showrunner and head writer Steven Moffat.
 Filming began in December 2022 and concluded in July 2023.
 It was the first series to be produced at Wolf Studios Wales, following the move from Roath Lock Studios for the preceding anniversary specials.
-Reviews for the series were mostly positive, although some criticized the resolution to the series' story arc.
+Reviews for the series were mostly positive, although some criticised the resolution to its story arc.